zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2021/school_day_spring_semester.md

 But what I worried was that our life would become out of sync.
 A few months ago, I considered a little about the possibility of going aboard for a post-doc position, and soon abandoned this immature idea.
 For me now I only considered one path, entering Huawei or Alibaba in Beijing.

+## A box of walnut
+2021/6/23

+This noon I saw xiangxiang was eating something in front of the trash can of our lab.
+"What are you eating?"
+I asked him.
+"Walnut."
+He said while shelling the food in his hand.
+As he pointed, I found a box of walnut in the food area of our lab.
+This is the only remaining food on the surface of the cabinet.
+"Whose box of walnut?"
+I questioned him further.
+"It's provided by myself."
+Xiangxiang said slowly.
+"Nobody eats it except you, because everybody likes eating soft food while only you like eating hard food."
+I commented.
+Actually this comment hints on the difference of research topic in our lab.
+Xiangxiang seems to be the sole person to have some achievement in theoretical exploration while others tend to pick topics on algorithm or application level.
+The latter sells much better than the former when it comes to seeking a good job.